agmip/ARDN/docs/Annotation.md

                 "unit": "kg/ha"
               },

-where "hwam" is the ICASA term for harvested yield at maturity in kg/ha, "column_index": 22 indicates the location of the column of data,  and "unit": "kg/ha" indicates the units for the term in the raw data.
+where 'hwam' is the ICASA term for harvested yield at maturity in kg/ha, 'column_index': 22 indicates the location of the column of data,  and 'unit': 'kg/ha' indicates the units for the term in the raw data.
 The translator has logic to automatically convert units as necessary to ICASA-compliant units using a unit conversion library based on [UDUNITS](https://www.unidata.ucar.edu/software/udunits/udunits-2-units.html).

 In this simple case, the example for harvested grain weight is not much different than the SC1 snippet for this variable.
 But more complex transformations can be expressed.
-In the snippet below, planting density ("plpop") is computed from the spacing between rows ("plrs") and spacing of plants within a row ("plsp").
-The formula, "10^4/(plrs * plsp)" , includes a conversion factor from cm-2 to m-2.
+In the snippet below, planting density ('plpop') is computed from the spacing between rows ('plrs') and spacing of plants within a row ('plsp').
+The formula, '10^4/(plrs * plsp)' , includes a conversion factor from cm-2 to m-2.

     {
       "icasa": "plpop",